nafe/oopsla13/5-brent-kung/README.txt

 ---+ CLAIMS

-In our paper we present two figures for the Blelloch algorithm.
+In our paper we present two figures for the Brent Kung algorithm.

    * Figure 9b gives verification results *of the whole algorithm* for different numbers of threads using different concrete operators (add, max and